alexwlchan/alexwlchan.net/src/_drafts/creating-a-locking-service-in-a-scala-type-class.md

 And when we have code that uses the locking service, we can drop in the in-memory version for testing that, as well.
 It makes tests simpler and cleaner elsewhere in the codebase.

-When we want an implementation to write in production, we can combine it with a LockDao implementation and get a locking service implementation -- and it's incredibly simple.
+When we want an implementation to write in production, we can combine it with a LockDao implementation and get a new locking service implementation.
-This is the entirety of our Dynamo locking service:
+This is the entirety of our DynamoDB locking service:

 ```scala
 class DynamoLockingService[Out, OutMonad[_]](